SahanaReddy06/Jenkins/README.md

 Creates a container: jenkins-blueocean

-Auto restarts on failure
+Restarts automatically on failure

-Runs in background (detached)
+Runs in detached mode

 Connects to the jenkins network